 - Assignments 18% Midterm 32% Final Exam 50%

+The course is designed to introduce you to some of the concepts and methods that are most useful for research in microeconomics related fields.
+There is little discussion of markets, which are already well explained in lower level courses.
+You are also expected to have basic understanding of game theory.
+If you are new to the field, you should come to see me.
 The course begins with a discussion of some classical decision theory, leading to a basic introduction to behavioral economics and experiments.
-This is followed by a discussion of static games of incomplete information, along with a discussion of its application to mechanism design and industrial organization.
+This is followed by a discussion of static games of incomplete information, along with a discussion of their application to mechanism design and industrial organization.
 The final part of the course deals with the theory of large games with applications to matching and macro.

 Here is some preliminary stuff that some students find helpful.
 If you have a modern undergrad education in economics, you shouldn't need this, except possibly for a brief review.

 - Higher Order beliefs